 If there is a person onboard that is suspected to have the coronavirus, with symptoms suggestive of acute respiratory infection, such as fever, cough or shortness of breath, they are assigned a cabin until the vessel reaches its destination.

 Passengers or personnel who have developed symptoms as above or have been in contact during the last 14 days with a COVID-19 patient are denied boarding.

 Please note that there is a recommendation to avoid travel of all individuals belonging to the “vulnerable groups”, e.g. people over 70 years of age or of any age with severe chronic diseases (cardiovascular disease, diabetes, respiratory diseases) and immunocompromised individuals.

 Everyone can slow down the spread of coronavirus with their own actions.
 Reducing social contact is now also important for healthy people, as this slows down the spread of the epidemic.
-Avoid crowds and maintain at least a one-meter distance from other people.
+Avoid crowds and maintain at least a two-meter distance from other people.

 We recommend the use of a face mask.
 Face masks can be purchased in the ships’s info or shop.

 You can also reduce your own and your family members’ infection risk by maintaining good hand hygiene and following the coughing etiquette.